valydia/sbt-apidoc/README.md

 @apiSampleRequest url
 ```

-Use this parameter in conjunction with the `settingsKey` in the `build.sbt` [sampleUrl](#apisamplerequest).
+Use this parameter in conjunction with the `settingsKey` in the `build.sbt` [apidocSampleURL](#setting-keys).
-If `sampleUrl` is set, all methods will have the api test form (the endpoint from [@api](#api) will be appended).
+If `apidocSampleURL` is set, all methods will have the api test form (the endpoint from [@api](#api) will be appended).
-Without sampleUrl only methods with `@apiSampleRequest` will have a form.
+Without `apidocSampleURL` only methods with `@apiSampleRequest` will have a form.
-if `@apiSampleRequest url` is set in a method block, this url will be used for the request (it overrides sampleUrl when it starts with http).
+if `@apiSampleRequest url` is set in a method block, this url will be used for the request (it overrides apidocSampleURL when it starts with http).
-If `sampleUrl` is set and you don't want a method with a test form, then add @apiSampleRequest off to the documentation block.
+If `apidocSampleURL` is set and you don't want a method with a test form, then add `@apiSampleRequest off` to the documentation block.

 Usage: `@apiSampleRequest http://test.github.com`